 The campaign did meet some opposition, almost exclusively in the form of Rev. Jynona Norwood, who had intended to erect her own memorial on the same site.
 The members of the Jonestown Memorial Fund recognized that this effort had been underway for 30 years, and considered that at great length before deciding to go ahead with its own campaign.
 In the end, though, it was the committee’s realization that Norwood’s plans was based upon a proposed monument which would have not met Evergreen’s approval, that the cost of the monument was several fold over what she had raised in the previous 30 years, and that she had no apparent strategy to complete her ambitious fundraising efforts.

 Dr. Norwood expressed her opposition on many occasions, beginning with her response on November 18, 2010 to the news of the second campaign, as reported in an AP story.
 She also held a press conference at Evergreen Cemetery in late February 2011 to criticize both the efforts of the Jonestown Memorial Fund and the role of Evergreen Cemetery in the process.
 A news story of that press conference appears here; an article by a freelance reporter who attended the conference appears here.
-Her continued expression of opposition is also available at her website.

-Her most serious challenge came in a lawsuit, filed against Evergreen Cemetery and two of its officers – Buck Kamphausen and Ron Haulman – on May 10, the day after the Jonestown Memorial Fund announced the completion of the memorial.
+Dr. Norwood’s most serious challenge came in a lawsuit, filed against Evergreen Cemetery and two of its officers – Buck Kamphausen and Ron Haulman – on May 10, the day after the Jonestown Memorial Fund announced the completion of the memorial.
 The suit alleged that the cemetery breached its contract with Norwood by allowing the second contract to go forward.
 In successive hearings, Norwood sought an immediate injunction against further work on the site and – when that failed, in large part because the work was complete – sought an injunction against the dedication service planned for May 29.
 She also requested that the court order the removal of the plaques or – barring that – removal of the name of Temple leader Jim Jones from the listing on the stones.
 The second request for injunction failed, and the service went forward.

 The main issue in the lawsuit revolved around the ownership of the memorial site.
 Responding to the allegations of the suit, Evergreen claimed that Norwood did not have a contract for a monument at the site and, by extension, could not then dictate what may or may not be done there.